|People Name:||Sogwo Arig|

 |Christ Followers:||Few, less than 2%|

 Presented by Joshua Project.

-There likely are no followers of Christ among the Angku community at present, but pray for those that will soon emerge.
+There may be no followers of Jesus among the Sogwo Arig at present, but pray for those the Lord will soon call to himself.
+Pray for the availability of Scripture and other resources to help them grow in the faith.
 Pray they will be like God in true righteousness and holiness.
-Pray for Scripture availability.

 Pray for the remotely located Sogwo Arig of China to soon be privileged to hear of Christ and what He will provide.
 Pray the message comes to them clearly and accurately, in their mother tongue.
 Pray for several exposures to the gospel message, as it usually requires several in order to understand and believe.